Genio Tools

 --gpio-download <download_gpio>

-It is not necessary to set the –gpio-power, –gpio-reset, and –gpio-download parameters if they match the default values.
-Please check the default values used by the tool below:
+Developers do not need to set the –gpio-power, –gpio-reset, and –gpio-download parameters if they match the default values.
+Check the default values used by the tool below:

 Parameter